kr45732/rust-query-api/examples/examples.md

 # Docs
 ## Query
 - `key` - key to access the API
-- `query` - raw SQL to be executed (will soon be depreciated or locked behind an admin key to prevent SQL injection)
+- `query` - raw SQL to be executed.
+Requires the admin key
 - `item_name` - filter auctions whose names contain this string
 - `tier` - filter auctions by tier
 - `item_id` - filter auctions by id